This article was originally published on 07/28/2021.

 - Allow all team members to add updated information

-Having a business plan ready is the key to a swift and successful grant application process.
+A ready business plan can be critical to a swift and successful grant application process.
 Keeping this information updated will reduce the stress on your team when completing new grant applications.
-Having a well-compiled business plan also has the added benefit of instilling confidence in those reviewing your grant application.
+Having a well-compiled business plan may also have the added benefit of instilling confidence in those reviewing your grant application.

 3. Gather financial reports

 Startup teams usually have a variety of responsibilities, and it’s not often feasible to hire a financial expert as the venture starts out.
-However, generating financial reports entails working with complex financial data that not every employee may have the full grasp of.
-Using digital tools, such as financial reporting software, that simplify financial reporting is the most cost-effective way for startups to provide financial information without hiring an expert.
-If you are under-experienced with financial reporting, bookkeeping tools will generate key analytics that grant providers may ask for.
+However, generating financial reports entails working with complex financial data that not every employee can fully grasp.
+Using digital tools, such as financial reporting software, that simplify financial reporting can be a cost-effective way for startups to provide financial information without hiring an expert.
+If you are under-experienced with financial reporting, bookkeeping tools could generate key analytics that grant providers may ask for.

 4. Ensure compliance with terms

-The grant-seeking process includes several phases; it isn’t complete once you’re awarded a small business grant.
-Compliance with the terms of the awarded grant is a necessary step in receiving funds.
-If your startup isn’t vigilant about adhering to the criteria of the grant, you could be asked to return the money.
-Verifying your organization’s adherence to the regulations of the grant is easy with grant management software, which provides a platform to organize and oversee all grant details.
+The grant-seeking process may include several phases; it isn’t complete once you’re awarded a small business grant.
+Compliance with the terms of the awarded grant is usually a necessary step in receiving funds.
+If your startup isn’t vigilant about adhering to the grant's criteria, you could be asked to return the money.
+You can possibly verify your organization’s adherence to the regulations with grant management software, which provides a platform to organize and oversee all grant details.

 Create a strategy to seek startup funding in Canada

-Every startup hopes to fund themselves through a single investment.
+Every startup hopes to fund itself through a single investment.
 For most, the dream of attracting a budget-less angel investor is far from reality.
-The majority of startups manage multiple donors throughout the lifespan of their business.
-Canada offers hundreds of grants for startups, so it’s easy to get lost or confused by the plethora of different opportunities.
+The majority of startups manage multiple donors throughout the lifespan of their businesses.
+Canada offers hundreds of startup grants, so it’s easy to get lost or confused by many opportunities.
 Defining a strategy to seek startup funding in Canada reduces time wasted on the wrong grants for your organization.

-Staying organized is the only way to follow through on a strategy.
-A grant-seeking strategy will need to organize contact management, funds received, application statuses, deadlines and more.
+Staying organized could be a significant way to follow through on a strategy.
+A grant-seeking approach will need to organize contact management, received funds, application statuses, deadlines and more.
 Fortunately, cloud-based tools can keep your team organized and connected.
 These tools can also provide reminders and alerts that automate your efforts.

-Digital grant management simplifies the traditional grant application process in many ways.
+Digital grant management usually simplifies the traditional grant application process in many ways.
 With the power of digital storage, business information can be saved and reused easily.
-Once one grant application has been filled out, the responses can be automated to fill in future grant applications.
-For startups without the budget to hire a dedicated grant writer, this function of grant management software is indispensable.
+Once a grant application gets completed, the responses can be automated to fill in future grant applications.
+This function of grant management software may seem indispensable for startups without the budget to hire a dedicated grant writer.